kaist-cs101/kaist-cs101.github.io/documents/main.md

 **The final score for CS101 is determined entirely by the theory points.**

-**You may get F if you failed to get enough theory points.**
+**You may get an F if you fail to get enough theory points.**

-**The practice points over 250 are ONLY qualification for grading.**
+**The practice points over 250 are ONLY qualifications for grading.**

 **Cheating is strongly forbidden.**

 Cheating on homework or exams will give an F.
-Both copier and source provider will obviously get F grade.
+Both the copier and source provider will obviously get an F grade.

-**Note that if you look at other’s HW program code, it will be considered as cheating.**
+**Note that if you look at another’s HW program code, it will be considered cheating.**

-Every student will receive letter grades (A-F).
+Every student will receive a letter grade (A-F).

 ### Pass exam
-In the first week of the semester, we offer a "Pass Exam", which students who have already learned programming can take to fulfill the CS101 requirement.
+In the first week of the semester, we offer a "Pass Exam," which students who have already learned programming can take to fulfill the CS101 requirement.
-The pass exam consists of a 120 minutes programming exam that covers programming in Python as taught in CS101 but without the cs1robots, cs1media, and cs1graphics modules.
+The pass exam consists of a 120-minute programming exam that covers programming in Python as taught in CS101 but without the cs1robots, cs1media, and cs1graphics modules.
 The programming exam is open book (only printed material).
 You will use a computer in the lab room.
 If you pass the exam with a B- or better, you can choose to accept the score as your CS101 score or to give up the score and take the CS101 course.
 You can find more information about the pass exam on the KAIST portal’s announcement board:
 [2024 Spring Course Waiver Exam](https://portal.kaist.ac.kr/ennotice/student_notice/11707186901875).
-According to KAIST rule from ART, **only those who have never taken the CS101 can apply the waiver exam.**
+According to the KAIST rule from ART, **only those who have never taken the CS101 can apply for the waiver exam.**

 For the 2024 spring semester, we will have a waiver exam on 3/5 at 7 PM on Tuesday at E11 Creative Bldg.
 308.